chadlupkes/IPFS-Sats/whitepaper/0522yielddistribution.md

 ### Compounding Effect Over Time

 Compounding is the engine of persistence.
-By reinvesting the compound share, the principal balance grows, leading to higher future yield and greater financial security for the content.
+By reinvesting the compound share, the principal balance grows, leading to higher future yield and greater financial security for the content—the **Snowball Effect** in action.

 | Period | Balance Start (50/50 Split) | Yield Earned (12% APY) | Creator Payout | Compounded |
 | :--- | :--- | :--- | :--- | :--- |